grafana/pyroscope-java/README.md

 The agent is distributed as a single JAR file `pyroscope.jar`.
 It contains native async-profiler libraries for:
 - Linux on x64;
-- Linux on x86;
-- Linux on AArch64;
-- Linux on ARM;
+- Linux on ARM64;
 - MacOS on x64.
+- MacOS on ARM64.

 ## Downloads